 Reach your employees where they are via their preferred channel by using a multichannel comms platform

 When looking at all the possible communication channels, we can segment them into two main groups:

 - Communication channels by mean

 Communication channels by formality

-There are three different communications channels based on formality: formal, informal and unofficial.
+There are three different communication channels based on formality: formal, informal, and unofficial.

 1. Formal communication channels

 Formal communication includes the exchange of information such as the goals, policies and procedures of an organization.

 Some of the most common examples of formal communication include company business plans, strategy, goals, annual reports, agreements, company-wide communications, workplace safety guidelines and procedures, board presentations, etc.

 Informal communication channels are also used to deliver official business messages but in a more relaxed way.